aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 "Common sense" in the context of AI doesn't mean anything much different from what it means for most of us in our daily life: it is the ordinary ability to posses (and make use of) non-expert knowledge to achieve ordinary, practical goals.
 Common sense is quite a flexible subset of rationality; it doesn't demand formal study or take above-average intelligence for a person to reason through experiential facts, to formulate predictions on the behavior of simple physical systems, or on the behavior of other intelligent agents (people) based on the feelings and goals of the latter, and to use these insights to smoothly handle the occurrence of an unexpected or unusual situation.

 The problem of endowing machines with Common Sense, is arguably at the core of designing a truly general AI system, not just a very efficient yet specialized problem solver, but rather: a system that can stand its ground, even in an unprecedented scenario.
-Moreover, unpredictable scenarios (as Brachman and Levesque remind us in their book, and as Nassim Taleb (1960-) reminds us in his 2007 book "The Black Swan") happen much more often than we might think: there are so many unknowns in the real world, that the likelihood of a random bizarre event happening is much higher than the likelihood of any specific kind of bizarre event taken singularily.
+Moreover, unpredictable scenarios (as Brachman and Levesque remind us in their book, and as Nassim Taleb (1960-) reminds us in his 2007 book "The Black Swan" @taleb2007black) happen much more often than we might think: there are so many unknowns in the real world, that the likelihood of a random bizarre event happening is much higher than the likelihood of any specific kind of bizarre event taken singularily.

 == The Issue of Creativity

-We want to suggest a parallel between the problem of Common Sense in AI, and the somewhat related issue of "Creativity" in linguisitc expression and other areas of human endeavor.
+We want to suggest a parallel between the problem of Common Sense in AI, and the somewhat related issue of "Creativity" in linguistics expression and other areas of human endeavor.
 Philosopher Fred D'Agostino (1946-) discusses Chomsky's views on human creativity in his paper from 1984 "Chomsky on Creativity" @d1984chomsky.

 Chomsky draws inspiration from his pioneering work in linguistics to arrive at a more general notion of human creativity.
 The speaker of any language regularily builds or grasps the meaning of a sentence he may be looking at for the first time in his or her life; this is an example of what Chomsky calls linguistic productivity.